 Ms. Biggar is an independent member of the Board.
 Born in 1962, she is a US citizen and graduated from Stanford University with a Bachelor's Degree in International Relations and holds an MBA from Columbia Business School.
-She is a Senior Advisor at the Boston Consulting Group and is an independent Board director of Voya Financial, Inc., a leading health, wealth and investment company based in the US, and of Finastra, a financial software company headquartered in the UK.
+She is a Senior Advisor at the Boston Consulting Group and is an independent Board director of Voya Financial, Inc., a leading health, wealth and investment company based in the US, of Hiscox Group, a global specialty insurer traded on the LSE, and of Finastra, a private equity owned financial services software company headquartered in the UK.
 She is also an independent Executive Committee member of Leading Hotels of the World.
 Ms. Biggar was Executive Vice President and Global Chief Marketing Officer at Visa from 2016 to 2022.
 Prior to joining Visa, she served as executive vice president of consumer marketing and revenue for Time, Inc., and before that, she spent more than 20 years at American Express in a variety of leadership positions.
 Ms. Biggar is also a Board member of The New 42nd Street and the global media trade group MMA Global.